Guides

 Saving money on your energy bills is great, but energy efficiency is not the only financial benefit that you will enjoy by installing solar panels on your roof.
 Solar energy also provides homeowners with long-term stability and reliability concerning residential electricity prices.

-Check with your solar panel provider to see if solar energy would be a good solution to energy bills for your area, home, or business before investing.
+Check with your solar panel provider to see if solar energy would be a good solution for your area, home, or business before investing.

 Whether a solar system is paid for entirely upfront, financed over time, or a hybrid of each, the long-term cost is significantly less than the typical electrical bill.
 This is especially true in areas where the utility company charges a high kW/hour rate.

-Additionally, once any financed portion is paid in full, then you essentially get power for free with no monthly payments.
+Once any financed portion is paid in full, you essentially get power for free with no monthly payments.

 2. Increased Home Value